 On the other hand:

 Quicken Loans does not have brick-and-mortar branches throughout the country.
-So if dealing with a local branch and being able to look into the eyes and shake the hand of the loan officer dealing with your application is important to you, you may want to consider another lender.
-Just realize that the handshake, the eye contact, and the free coffee at your local branch come at a price: higher rates and bigger fees.
+So if dealing with a local branch and being able to look into the eyes and shake the hand of the loan officer dealing with your application is essential to you, you may want to consider another lender.
+Just realize that the handshake, eye contact, and the free coffee at your local branch come at a price: higher rates and more significant fees.

 What does your credit score need to be for Quicken Loans?

 If you opt to apply for a mortgage with Quicken Loans, you’ll need a minimum credit score of 580 (with a down payment of at least 3.5%) to qualify for an FHA loan.
 This is lower than the 600 minimum that most lenders require for FHA loans.
 580 is the lowest score that falls into the “fair” credit score range.
 You’ll need a minimum credit score of 620 if you want a shot at getting approved for a conventional loan from Quicken Loans.

 What kind of mortgage can I get with Quicken loans?